 His primary research interest is in the historical development of professional responsibility standards for tax lawyers.
 In addition to writing on tax lawyer ethics, he has also written on legal ethics more generally, taxation, trusts and estates, and law and religion.
 His articles have been published in the Florida Tax Review, Tax Notes, the Northwestern Law Review Colloquy, the NYU Annual Survey of American Law, the Journal of Law and Religion, the Lewis and Clark Law Review, the Baylor Law Review, and the Texas Tech Law Review.
 He also contributed to an anthology on torture published by the Johns Hopkins University Press and wrote the E-Langdell E-casebook on tax lawyer ethics.

-At the University of Washington, he will be teaching Introduction to Taxation, Problems of Timing, Property Dispositions and Transactions, Taxation of Partners and Partnerships, Tax Policy, Tax Ethics, Professional Responsibility, and Transmission of Wealth.
+He teaches Introduction to Taxation, Problems of Timing, Property Dispositions and Transactions, Taxation of Partners and Partnerships, Tax Policy, Tax Ethics, Professional Responsibility, and Transmission of Wealth.